 The Competition Board's approach to voting and negative control rights is very similar to, if not the same as the European Commission's position.
 For there to be a change in the target's control structure, the voting and/or veto rights should be sufficient to enable the acquirer to exercise decisive influence on the strategic business behaviour of the target.
-Under Turkish merger control regime, veto rights on the business plan, appointment of the senior management, budget, and strategic/major investments are typical examples of veto rights that confer joint control (Aksa Akrilik Kimya Sanayi 12-14/410-121, 29.03.2012; Medikal Park, 09-57/1392-361, 25.11.2009; Tarshish, 06-59/780-229, 24.8.2006).
+Under Turkish merger control regime, veto rights on the business plan, appointment of the senior management, budget, and strategic/major investments are typical examples of veto rights that confer joint control (Aksa Akrilik Kimya Sanayi 12-14/410-121, 29.03.2012; Medikal Park,

+09-57/1392-361, 25.11.2009; Tarshish, 06-59/780-229, 24.8.2006; ADM-STFA 14.2.2008, 08-15/151-53).

 Control can be constituted by rights, agreements or any other means which, either separately or jointly, de facto or de jure, confer the possibility of exercising decisive influence on an undertaking.
-These rights or agreements are instruments which confer decisive influence; in particular, by ownership or right to use all or part of the assets of an undertaking, or by rights or agreements which confer decisions of the organs of an undertaking.
+These rights or agreements are instruments which confer decisive influence; in particular, by ownership or right to use all or part of the assets of an undertaking, or by rights or agreements which confer decisive influence on the composition or decisions of the organs of an undertaking.

 6. What are the jurisdictional thresholds (turnover, assets, market share and/or local presence)?
+Are there different thresholds that apply to particular sectors?

-Under Article 7 of the Communiqué No.2010/4, the transaction would be notifiable in case on of the below turnover thresholds are triggered:
+According to the Amendment Communiqué, a transaction would be notifiable in Turkey if one of the following alternative turnover thresholds is triggered: